- M&L Rail Trail

 Community Supported Agriculture

-At GWL we aim to make fresh, healthy food available to everyone in the community, so we established a fund to subsidize the cost of CSA shares to individuals and families experiencing financial hardship.
+At GWL we aim to make fresh, healthy food available to everyone in the community, so we established a fund to subsidize the cost of fresh food including CSA shares, farmers market coupons and SNAP matching funds, for individuals and families experiencing financial hardship.
 Please consider donating to the program.

 Why participate in a CSA?